rjbs/rjbs.github.io/_posts/2026-03-10-experiments-with-claude-i.md

 that code used subroutine signatures.
 I try to always use subroutine signatures in new Perl code.
 I'd begun using them in some new Cassandane code, but it was just a drop in the ocean.
 I wanted them everywhere, and to be the clear default.
-My existing "convert so signatures" program I had lying didn't cut it, for a variety of boring reasons, including that it didn't cope with Perl subroutine attributes, which Cassandane uses extensively.
+My existing "convert subs to use signatures" code munging program I had lying didn't cut it, for a variety of boring reasons, including that it didn't cope with Perl subroutine attributes, which Cassandane uses extensively.

 I wanted to, in one swoop, convert all of Cassandane's tests to use subroutine signatures.
 I considered futzing with my old code for this, but then I